 You may also be a candidate for certain devices or more invasive therapies that can help to correct certain heart issues contributing to the heart failure.
 Those can include an implantable cardiac defibrillator, cardiac resynchronization therapy, left ventricular assist device (LAVD), angioplasty, coronary artery bypass, valve replacement, or if your condition is very dire, you may need a heart transplant.

-Long term prognosis for patients with recent onset of congestive heart failure is discussed in terms of survival rates.
-According the National Center for Biotechnology and Information (NCBI), one year survival rate from time of diagnosis is 78.5 percent, three year survival rate is 59.8 percent, five year survival rate is 50.4 percent and ten year survival rate is 14.7 percent.
-A January 2017 study suggests that since 1988, survival rates have not improved.
-Given those grim statistics, it is crucial to get diagnosed quickly and to commit to changing lifestyle habits and follow your treatment program.
+Long term prognosis for patients with recent onset of congestive heart failure is discussed in terms of survival rates and have improved over the decades.
+According to a Mayo Clinic study in 2004, survival rates from the 1980s compared to the late 1990s improved in the range of 5 to 15 percent depending on time frame and gender.
+One year survival rates range from 79 to 83 percent and five year survival rates 46 to 50 percent.
+However, a January 2017 study suggests that since 1998, survival rates have not improved.
+Given these grim statistics, it is crucial to get diagnosed quickly and to commit to changing lifestyle habits and follow your treatment program.